How to Find and Choose a North Carolina Mesothelioma Lawyer

 • University of North Carolina at Chapel Hill: According to a July 2023 report from UNC, 10 residence halls at the university were found to have asbestos-containing materials.
 The university says the discovery could have exposed more than 2,700 residents to asbestos in the past year.

 Some of North Carolina’s talc mines were contaminated with asbestos, which led to talc miners developing asbestos-related diseases.
-In addition to mining operations, many people in North Carolina have been exposed to asbestos through various occupations, such as military bases, manufacturing plants, power plants and schools.
+In addition to mining operations, many people in North Carolina have been exposed to asbestos through various occupations, such as military service, manufacturing and schools.

 • Asbestos mining